 The new Cole will be a real-world living laboratory of sport science where innovators, doctors, athletes and trainers converge to study and treat sports injuries of all kinds.

-Brendan Iribe Center for Computer Science and Innovation
+Brendan Iribe Center for Computer Science and Engineering

 The Iribe Center will boldly proclaim Maryland’s commitment to leadership in technology.